-Relatively few papers study security in oligopolistic frameworks.
-On the theory side, Gordon, Loeb, and Lucyshyn (2003) and Gal-Or and Ghose (2005) focus on the issue of information sharing among competitors, highlighting its strategic use and the associated free-riding problem.
-Empirical work about the link between security and market structure is also scant, and has so far produced mixed evidence: using data about security patches in different software markets, Arora et al. (2010) finds a positive relation between competition and speed of patch releases, while Jo (2019) finds a negative one.
+Empirical work about the link between security and market structure is relatively scant, and has so far produced mixed evidence: using data about security patches in different software markets, Arora et al. (2010) finds a positive relation between competition and speed of patch releases, while Jo (2019) finds a negative one.